All Episodes

 But in Hollywood, there are people who feel they must remain in the closet.

-There are people who are developing in their conservative thought, and uh that's all a good thing.
+There are people who are developing in their conservative thought.

-It's not upfront, you know, all of Hollywood's founding fathers were conservative.
+You know, all of Hollywood's founding fathers were conservative.

 Louis B. Mayer, very serious conservative.

-Uh you saw Chuck Heston, Jimmy Stewart, all of these famous people, and yet there was always this red streak that ran through Hollywood, a real, real red streak.
+And yet there was always this red streak that ran through Hollywood, a real, real red streak.

-This was Ronald Reagan's brilliance when he detected that in fact there was a communist infiltration in Hollywood.
+This was Ronald Reagan's brilliance when he detected that, in fact, there was a communist infiltration in Hollywood.

 And this was a formative thing in his mind.

-And in that July of 1946, when Ronald Reagan had the light bulbs going off in his head saying, wait a minute, there really are communists in this town.
+And in that July of 1946, when Ronald Reagan had the light bulbs going off in his head, saying, wait a minute, there really are communists in this town.

 And he sort of went through the metamorphosis right then and there, that warm July night, where he said, I'm going to devote my life to the fighting of communism.